rbontekoe/BAWJ/docs/src/chapter4.md

     AppliInvoicing/Project.toml
     AppliInvoicing/src/AppliInvoicing.jl`

 We come back to the generate files in chapter 6.
-Project.toml has the package name and dependencies.
+Project.toml has the package name and its dependencies.

 ###### Create a repository on GitHub